Place des Terreaux

 Lonely Planet review

 The centrepiece of the Presqu'île's beautiful central square is a 19th-century fountain made of 21 tonnes of lead and sculpted by Frédéric-Auguste Bartholdi (of Statue of Liberty fame).
 The four horses pulling the chariot symbolise rivers galloping seawards.
-The Hôtel de Ville fronting the square was built in 1655 but given its present ornate facade in 1702.
+The Hôtel de Ville fronting the square was built in 1655 but was given its present ornate facade in 1702.
 When Daniel Buren's polka-dot 'forest' of 69 granite fountains (embedded in the ground across much of the square) are on, join the kids in a mad dash as the water dances up, down, disappears for a second and gushes back again.